jschoeley/survival_analysis-ur-ss22/README.md

 - discussion
 - references

 The idea is for you to do a sort of "mini" masters thesis -- a small independent, empirical research project.
 You may have a look at [my master's thesis](https://github.com/jschoeley/survival_analysis-ur-ss22/blob/main/07-the_logrank_test/doc/schoeley_thesis_demo.pdf) for guidance.
-You may write in German or English. **Due date is September 30 2022.** Send the finished term paper to <j.schoeley@uni-rostock.de>.
+You may write in German or English.
+Send the finished term paper to <j.schoeley@uni-rostock.de>.

 ## Literature